 Common carrier services are transportation services provided by public railways, buses, cabs, or airlines at rates negotiated by the Broker.
-Fixed route transportation must be given priority if appropriate.
+Fixed-route transportation must be given priority if appropriate.

-524.3.2.3 Member, Friends and Family Transportation
+524.3.2.3 Member, Friends, and Family Transportation

-The transportation of individual Medicaid members by a private vehicle is also reimbursed through the Non-Emergency Medical Transportation Program.
-Mileage will be reimbursed by the broker for the shortest route as determined by the Broker at the current state rate.
+The transportation of Medicaid members by a private vehicle is also reimbursed through the NEMT Broker.
+Mileage will be reimbursed by the Broker for the shortest route as determined by the Broker.

-The amount of reimbursement for transportation expenses depends on the method of transportation, the round-trip mileage and/or whether lodging was required.
+The amount of reimbursement for transportation expenses depends on the method of transportation, the round-trip mileage, and/or whether lodging was required.

 Members, as well as their friends and family may request reimbursement for costs related to automobile travel, such as mileage, tolls, and parking fees when free parking is not available.
 The travel must be for scheduled appointments and treatment.
-Mileage is paid from the member's home to the facility and back to the home.
+Mileage is paid from the member's home to facility and back to home.
 When comparable treatment may be obtained at a facility closer to the member's home than the one chosen, mileage reimbursed is limited to the distance to the nearest facility.

-Mileage will be reimbursed at a rate determined by the Broker for the shortest route and approved by BMS.
-Reimbursement may be made for other travel-related expenses, such as tolls and parking fees, when free parking is not available within reasonable walking distance of the facility.
+Reimbursement may be made for other travel-related expenses, such as tolls and parking fees, when free parking is not available within reasonable walking distance to the facility.
 A receipt is required for parking fees over two dollars and all tolls.

 When travel by private automobile is an option, but the member chooses more costly transportation, the rate of reimbursement is limited to the private auto mileage rate.
-Automobile rental, rental related fees and mileage may be allowed if car rental is determined to be the most economical mode of transportation.
+Automobile rental, rental-related fees, and mileage may be allowed if car rental is determined to be the most economical mode of transportation.